nabil-repo/NFTix/README.md

 ### 🎫 **Built for the Future of Event Ticketing**

-_NFTicket represents the next evolution in event management - where blockchain meets user experience to create fraud-proof, truly owned digital tickets._
+_NFTix represents the next evolution in event management - where blockchain meets user experience to create fraud-proof, truly owned digital tickets._

 **⭐ Star this project** • **🔔 Watch for updates**